supertestnet/node_faker/README.md

 For getblockheader, these additional caveats apply: chainwork is always unknown, and the "difficulty" number does not match the difficulty number provided by bitcoin core, and I don't know why.

-For getrawtransaction, these additional caveats apply: if a blockhash is passed as a third parameter, it is always ignored, because it's just meant to bitcoin core more efficient (it doesn't affect the output), and electrum servers don't seem to have an endpoint for passing that parameter to them anyway; also, prevout objects and txfee data are always omitted from the transaction and its inputs, even if verbosity is set higher than 1, because Core omits them too whenever "block undo data" is not available, and as mentioned previously, I don't know what that is, but I can see I'm allowed to omit it (because Core sometimes omits it) so I'm just always omitting it
+For getrawtransaction, these additional caveats apply: if a blockhash is passed as a third parameter, it is always ignored, because it doesn't affect the output anyway (it's just meant to make bitcoin core more efficient) and electrum servers don't seem to have an endpoint for passing that parameter to them anyway; also, prevout objects and txfee data are always omitted from the transaction and its inputs, even if verbosity is set higher than 1, because Core omits them too whenever "block undo data" is not available, and as mentioned previously, I don't know what that is, but I can see I'm allowed to omit it (because Core sometimes omits it) so I'm just always omitting it

 # Next steps
 - Implement sendrawtransaction ( allowhighfees )